 King Richard is prisoner in Germany and his brother Price John is running the country into the ground.
 At the Courtenay castle, the dying Sir John de Courtenay leaves his estate in equal measure to his sons Henry and Roger, and to his nephew Robin.
 Angered by this, Roger kills Henry and frames Robin for the murder, but Robin escapes with Friar Tuck and they flee into the forest where they meet a band of outlaws, former landowners who were kicked out under Prince John’s brutal regime.
 It soon transpires that Robin is a born leader for the group, and they band together around him.
 Meanwhile, the scheming and clever Sheriff of Nottingham has joined Roger….

 There are tiny spots of blood when arrows hit people in this version but it’s all very light hearted and at times approaches the joyousness of the 1940 The Adventures of Robin Hood.
 In that film, John Arnatt played the Deputy Sheriff of Nottingham, but here he’s been promoted to Sheriff, while James Hayter reprises his role as Friar Tuck from 1952’s The Story Of Robin Hood And His Merrie Men and, as usual, gets most of the funny lines.
-When trying to buy loads of Lincoln green and asked what Order wears that colour, he replies: “The Order of St. Patrick”.
-The two villains – Roger and the Sheriff – are different enough from each other to make an interesting pair, though Barrie Ingham is a rather colourless Robin.
+When trying to buy loads of Lincoln green and asked what Order wears that colour, he replies, “The Order of St. Patrick”.
+The two villains – Roger and the Sheriff – are different enough from each other to make an interesting pair, though Barrie Ingham is a rather colourless Robin which does let the side down a little.
 Black Park really gets some use here and we get to see parts of it not used by Hammer before, while the Pinewood interior castle sets are quite impressive.
 Lively, cheerful and rather innocent, A Challenge For Robin Hood isn’t at all a classic, but remains a nice example of a type of film we don’t really see much of today.